Mathics3/Mathics3-Module-trepan/README.rst

 `Mathics3 <https://mathics.org>`_ Debugger Module
 ==================================================

-Until we have some proper documentation here are some examples.
+Until we have some proper documentation, here are some examples.

 Mathics3 Module Examples